freshcom/freshcom-api-reference/content/topics.md

 ## Custom Data

 Freshcom API allow you to add custom data to most of the resources you create.
 Custom data can be any valid JSON object.
-Custom data can be translated as well (see [Internalization](http://example.com)) .
+Custom data can be translated as well (see [Internalization](http://example.com)).

-Custom data are allowed for the following resource:

-- User
-- Account
-- Account Membership

 #### Example Request